Snowed, and Burnt, 2024

 under that weight, warmth grow

-the warmth becomes a fire
+the warmth becomes fire

-may the fire burn ablaze
+the fire burns ablaze

-shall the flame be a sacrifice
+may the flame be a sacrifice

 a sweet-smelling fragrance of perseverance

-an incense rising toward heaven
+an incense rising toward the heaven

 Like snow, layers of waiting pile up